Code-Institute-Submissions/poetry_cloud/README.md

 * The site allows anyone to search the database for poems submitted by registered users.

-* The site features authentication so that registered users can safely login to their profile and view their submitted poems.
-They can also add, edit or delete poems as they wish.
+* The site features authentication so that users can register an account with a username and password and safely login to their profile and view their submitted poems.

+* Once logged in, users can add, edit or delete poems as they wish.

 * A site administrator can login and manage the poem types.
 They can add, update or delete poem types as they wish.